 From the results of the Phase 1 project, and information captured within the City-Wide Traffic Noise Monitoring Study report (2018), the next steps involve an expansion of investigation at the specific sites that reported higher levels of noise.
 The objective is to capture the limits (from the singular point to actual “start” and “end” points) of where higher noise levels are being experienced along the roadways.
 Once a larger boundary of the issue is defined, a more detailed site investigation and analysis of potential mitigation measures may be applied to reduce noise impacts.

 Information obtained from this second phase will be used to inform on necessary funding requirements and development of project charters that may be considered within the 10-Year Capital Plan; or aligned within existing transportation network improvement programs.

-Phase 2 Noise Monitoring: Sites determined by results of Phase 1 study; investigating priority areas for identification of “boundaries” of noise issues.
+- Complete in 2021: Phase 2 Noise Monitoring: Sites were determined by results of the Phase 1 study; investigating priority areas for identification of “boundaries” of noise issues.

 - June 2022: Reporting on Phase 2 Results and Recommendations